chrisociepa/allamo/README.md

 If you're interested in seeing how we trained a 1B model for the Polish language using a single RTX 4090, with 60B tokens over 44 days, check out our [blog](https://azurro.pl/apt3-1b-base-en/).

+We use this framework to train Polish Language Model - [Bielik](https://bielik.ai).

 ## Install

 You can easily install and `import allamo` into your project: